justinnoor/pfhowto/README.md

 block return out quick on egress to <rfc6890>
 ```

 Here we introduce the `return` option, which compliments our `block out` rule.
-Adding the `return` option to the `block out` rule drops packets, and also sends *RST messages* to the host that tries to make these connections.
-Finally, we introduce the `egress` keyword, which automatically finds the *default route*.
-This is usually a cleaner method of finding the *default route*, especially on complex networks.
+This will drop the packets, and also send an *RST messages* to the host that tried to make these connections.
+Finally, we introduce the `egress` keyword, which automatically finds the default route.
+This is usually a cleaner method of finding the default route, especially on complex networks.

+That completes our base ruleset.
+Let's put all of the pieces together and review the final product before introducing additional topics.

 ## Step 5 - Review and test the base ruleset

-We now have a complete base ruleset that permits inbound *SSH* traffic, enforces some network hygiene policies, and permits access to some critical services from the internet.
+In this step we review our base ruleset and test it to make sure it works.
+It is important that we fully understand it before covering any new territory.

 Here is the complete base ruleset:
 ```